TeddyTiome/Getting-and-Cleaning-Data-Coursera/README.md

 ##Files
 -README.md -- instruction and guide for the project work

--CodeBook.md -- information about variables in the data and transformations
+-Codebook -- information about variables in the data and transformations

 -run_analysis.R -- final R script to the result